beakable/beakpi/README.md

 These setup instructions cover setting BeakPi up from a fresh OS install.

-Currently it is presummed you are pulling this source for either using as a Spotify Player, a Harmony RF Gateway, or both.
+Currently it is presummed you are pulling this source for either using as a Spotify Player, Pandora Player, a Harmony RF Gateway, or all three.

 Requirements for the Spotify Player: Spotify Premium Account - https://www.spotify.com/

+Requirements for the Pandora Player: Free or Paid Pandora Account - http://www.pandora.com/

 Requirements for the RF Gateway: ZBPLM - https://www.simplehomenet.com/proddetail.asp?prod=ZigBee_INSTEON_X10_Interface

+Requirements for the Temperature USB: http://www.dracal.com/store/products/usbtenki/index.php

+The eventual aim of BeakPi is not to be tied to set devices and allow for easy modifcation of system command calls.
+However right now these are the peripherals being used.

+ ====

 After installing line 7 to 12 in index.php holds the required config parameters to run BeakPi.